4 PUBLIC POLICY REQUIREMENTS, OBJECTIVES AND OTHER APPROPRIATION MANDATES

 Verification of IACUC approval may be filed at any time before award in accord with Just-in-Time procedures, unless

 required earlier by the IC.
-Therefore, following peer review and notification of priority score/percentile,
+Therefore, following peer review and notification of impact score/percentile,

 applicant organizations with approved Assurances may wish to proceed with IACUC review for those applications that